 His cousins go to Japan every summer to visit family, so he’s also been interested in the Japan book because he knows that’s where they go.

-The theme of this book is nature and features bamboo, cherry blossoms and a Zen Garden.
-This is nice because we visit a Japanese Garden in Seattle frequently.
+This book’s theme is nature, and it features bamboo, cherry blossoms, and a Zen Garden.
+This is nice because we frequently visit a Japanese Garden in Seattle.

-He’s able to use the information from this book out at the garden.
+He’s able to use the information from this book out in the garden.
 I love it when travel books encourage children to make connections to the outside world!

 These are super cute toddler adventure books to read aloud.